 Subtitle: July 17th and 19th.

 No other topic at the Federal Convention, our Article II chief Executive, demanded more time and debate.
 Our Framers needed some sixty votes to arrive at their brilliant Electoral College.
 Unlike the politics of redesigning Congress, the chief Executive emerged not from the clash of wills between large and small States, but from a series of ingenious efforts to design a new institution suitably energetic but safely republican.
-From the beginning to the end of the convention, delegates wrestled with Executive powers, the balance of those powers with Congress, and how a free people could design an office that prevented the trappings of monarchy, minimized internal and external corruption, promoted men like George Washington and avoided the likes of Barack Obama and Hillary Clinton.
+From the beginning to the end of the convention, delegates wrestled with executive powers, the balance of those powers with Congress, and how a free people could design an office that prevented the trappings of monarchy, minimized internal and external corruption, and promoted men like George Washington.

 Having survived the day before a near breakup and dissolution over equality of State representation in the Senate, delegates returned to the Executive branch, this time meeting in Convention.1 It was time to thrash through the recommendations of the committee-of-the-whole, and we’ll see over the next few days a schizophrenic quality to the proceedings.